MirkoBonadei/dotfiles/README.md

-# dotfiles
+## My configuration files

-My configuration files
+Trying to version control all my configurations to generate a reproducible working environment.